|Sam M. Vadalabene

 Following spring commencement exercises in 2008, the facility underwent a $6 Million renovation, nearly tripling the number of chair back seats as well as adding new locker room, class room and office space.
 A new playing floor was also installed.
 The facility was officially "rededicated" February 7, 2009.

-In 2010 new locker rooms opened for men's and women's basketball and wrestling, while work continued on a new locker room for Cougar volleyball.
+In 2010 new locker rooms opened for men's basketball (pictured below), women's basketball and wrestling, and volleyball.

 Through the years, the Vadalabene Center has been host to numerous other events, including the Illinois High School Association Class AA basketball sectionals, the Prairie State Games and the State Games of America.
 It also is the site for SIUE graduation exercises.